3 Big Tech CEOs, 3 ways of spinning privacy

 Next up: Apple

 Apple’s developer conference is coming up in June.
 The company will get the last word.
-Apple has been in the enviable position of being able to bash with impunity the heads of its Big Tech rivals who make their bread on data collection and ad targeting.
+Apple has been in the enviable position of being able to bash with impunity the heads of its Big Tech rivals that make their bread on data collection and ad targeting.
 Apple has said repeatedly that a user’s personal data should be between the user and their device, and not Apple’s servers.

-But that secure device isn’t cheap, as Google’s Pichai appeared to point out in a thinly-veiled jab at Apple: “For us, that means privacy cannot be a luxury good offered only to people who can afford to buy premium products and services,” he wrote in a New York Times op-ed.
+But that secure device isn’t cheap, as Google’s Pichai appeared to point out in a thinly veiled jab at Apple: “For us, that means privacy cannot be a luxury good offered only to people who can afford to buy premium products and services,” he wrote in a New York Times op-ed.
 “We think privacy is for everyone.”
 (Pichai also announced a new initiative to train AI models directly on users’ devices, to minimize or avoid sending users’ personal data to the cloud.)

 Related: Start taking back your online privacy by making these 4 easy changes